The best young musicians in Asia don't come from just one country.

 Ema Mitarai

-Harp · Royal Bangkok Symphony Orchestra
+Principal Harp, Royal Bangkok Symphony Orchestra

 Born in Japan into a musical family, Ema Mitarai studied at the Toho Gakuen College of Music in Tokyo and at the Royal Northern College of Music in Manchester on a Rotary Foundation grant.
 Principal Harp of the Royal Bangkok Symphony Orchestra, she has been based in Bangkok since 2005 and runs the RBSO Harp School alongside her orchestral career, producing prize-winning students at international competitions.